xinyangf1/Introduction/README.md

 # Introduction
-It's a folder for testing
+It's a folder for testing.
 This is a short introduction of myself.
+This is the edits for the second time.